Find Grad Schools

 Online Community Organization & Advocacy Programs

-In the 2018-2019 academic year, 145 schools offered some type of community organization and advocacy program.
+In 2020-2021, 144 schools offered a community organization program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Community Organization & Advocacy Worth It?